Chile in the OTI Festival 1978: At the OTI Festival

-On 2 December 1978, the OTI Festival was held at the Municipal Theatre in Santiago, hosted by TVN, UCTV, and UTV, and broadcast live throughout Ibero-America.
-Florcita Motuda performed "Pobrecito mortal, si quieres ver menos televisión, descubrirás que aburrido estarás por la tarde" in position 3, with Horacio Saavedra conducting the event's orchestra, and placing seventh out of 19 competing entries, with 17 points.
+On 2 December 1978, the OTI Festival was held at the Municipal Theatre in Santiago, hosted by TVN, UCTV, UTV, and UCVTV, and broadcast live throughout Ibero-America.
+Florcita Motuda performed "Pobrecito mortal, si quieres ver menos televisión, descubrirás qué aburrido estarás por la tarde" in position 3, with Horacio Saavedra conducting the event's orchestra, and placing seventh out of 19 competing entries, with 17 points.

+The festival was broadcast live on TVN's Canal 7, UCTV's Canal 13, UTV's Canal 9, and UCVTV's Canal 5.

 Voting

-Each participating broadcaster assembled a jury who awarded 5–1 points to their five favourite songs in order of preference.